 Who is my local Health and Wellbeing Advisor?

-Sophie Wilkins works at Westrop Medical Practice and splits her time between all four of our surgeries.
-This service is free and available to anyone, if you feel you would benefit from speaking to a Health and Wellbeing Advisor than you can contact her directly on 07307436443 or alternatively email firstname.lastname@example.org
+This service is free and available to anyone at a time that suits you.
+If you feel you would benefit from speaking to a Health and Wellbeing Advisor than you can make contact on 07307 436443 or alternatively email firstname.lastname@example.org

-Health and Wellbeing Advisors ARE NOT medically trained and therfore cannot give any advice regarding conditions, symptoms, diagnoses or medication.
+Health and Wellbeing Advisors ARE NOT medically trained and therefore cannot give any advice regarding conditions, symptoms, diagnoses or medication.